 Other ingredients in soft drinks are artificial and natural flavors.
 Plus, acids such as citric acid and phosphoric acid give a tart taste and act as preservatives.
 Coloring usually is added.
 Many soft drinks also contain caffeine.
 While caffeine is not necessarily harmful, it is a stimulant that can affect kids' alertness and sleep patterns.
 Caffeine can make children feel anxious, jittery or dizzy.
 It may even cause headaches.
 Unfortunately, the Nutrition Facts and other food labels do not list the amount of caffeine.
 However, most caffeine-free soft drinks say so on the label.

 If your child or teen drinks sweetened soft drinks, consider these "think before you drink" tips:

 - Offer kids water when they are thirsty — it is the best way to quench thirst.

 - Serve water or low-fat or fat-free milk or fortified soy beverage at meals instead of soft drinks.

 - Cut down the quantity of soft drinks over time.
 Each week, have your children cut back until they reach the goal of drinking one serving or less a day.
-And, no, a 64-ounce cup is not a serving!
 The daily limit should be no more than 8 to 12 fluid ounces, or — better yet — none at all.

 - Shift soda drinkers to diet soda options — they are a better alternative than regular sodas because they don’t contain added sugars, but water is the best way to quench thirst.